Ganapati (Kakatiya dynasty): Conflict with the Pandyas

 The Pandya allies appear to have invaded the Kakatiya territory, as suggested by Tripurantakam inscriptions of Rajendra III and Kopperunijinga.
 Apparently in an attempt to form alliance with the king of Kalinga, Kopperunijinga advanced as far as Draksharamam in the north, but Ganapati defeated him.
 He appears to have acknowledged Ganapati's suzerainty; Ganapati later honoured him with vira-pada-mudra ("presentation of the anklet of the heroes"), possibly to cause a split in the Pandya camp.

 The Pandya records suggest that Ganapati suffered setbacks against them towards the end of his reign.
-While the Kakatiya army was still campaigning against Kopperunchinga, the main Pandyan army - led by Jatavarman Sundara I, Bhuvanaika-vira Vikrama, and Jatavarman Vira - marched towards Nellore.
+While the Kakatiya army was still campaigning against Kopperunchinga, the main Pandyan army – led by Jatavarman Sundara I, Bhuvanaika-vira Vikrama, and Jatavarman Vira – marched towards Nellore.
 The Pandyas captured Nellore, and killed Manuma-siddhi II in the Battle of Muttukuru in 1263 CE.
-The brothers of Manuma-siddhi II accepted the Pandya suzerainty, and ruled Nellore as Pandya vassals.
+The brothers of Manuma-siddhi II accepted the Pandya suzerainty, agreeing to rule Nellore as Pandya vassals, although epigraphic evidence suggests that other Pandya vassals controlled the area shortly after.

 The Pandya army also achieved successes against his allies: the Kakatiyas, the Seunas, and the Banas.
 The Pandya records claim that the dead bodies of the Kakatiya and Seuna soldiers lay all over the land, as far as the banks of Peraru, while the Banas fled to the jungle.
 The Pandya king Jata-varman Sundara celebrated virabhisheka (anointment) of his conquest over Nellore and Kanchi.
 He also issued coins bearing the Kakatiya emblem of varaha (boar) on the obverse, and the Pandya emblem of fish on the reverse.

-Other conflicts

-Some inscriptions credit Ganapati with several other victories.
-For example: